Proof by David Auburn

 Two public performances in White Rock, BC

-We are seeking 9 actors for the following roles.
-Non-union actors are welcome to apply.
 To submit, please send a headshot and resume to firstname.lastname@example.org.

 Robert was a famous mathematician who has just died of a heart attack in his fifties.
 He is already dead when the play begins, but he appears in the first scene in Catherine’s imagination and returns in two later scenes, which flash back to earlier years.
 Robert was a mathematical genius.
 When he was in his early twenties, he made major contributions to game theory, algebraic geometry, and nonlinear operator theory.
 While he was still in his twenties, Robert was afflicted by a serious mental illness, which dogged the remainder of his life.
 He became so incapacitated that his daughter Catherine had to stay at home to care for him.
 Robert had a deep affection for Catherine.

 Catherine is Robert’s twenty-five-year-old daughter.
 A college dropout, she has spent several years at home caring for her mentally ill father.
 Their relationship, although sometimes antagonistic on the surface, was sustained by strong mutual affection.
 Although she is a highly intelligent woman, she has no direction in life.
 Catherine is worried that she may inherit her father’s illness, and the signs of mental instability are already there.